"

 Racism

 Dealing with racism during daily experiences can place an unfair burden on people of color.
 Microaggressions can be intentional or unintentional, and delivered as verbal, behavioral or environmental insults.
 The impact of microaggressions is delivery of a message that is hostile, derogatory in nature, or that embodies negative attitudes that are aimed toward stigmatized or culturally marginalized groups (Sue, 2010).
 Microaggressions then compound to cause exhaustion and depression.
-This has been found to impact children’s development (Essien & Wood, 2024).
+This impacts children’s development (Essien & Wood, 2024).
 These daily experiences of racism have a cumulative effect and can erode emotional, physical, and even spiritual resources for the parent.
 Race-related stress may decrease the likelihood that the parent engages in self-care, which may result in reduced emotional availability for the children (American Psychological Association [APA], 2019).
 This is particularly likely for families whose race-related stress is significant and/or involves traumatic experiences.

 In general, stressors vary across families, but some of the more common stressors for families include:

-• Being unhoused
+• being unhoused

-• The inability to find work
+• the inability to find work

-• Recovering from the pandemic
+• recovering from the COVID-19 pandemic

-• Making minimum wage and financial issues
+• making minimum wage and having financial issues

-• Working multiple jobs
+• working multiple jobs

-• Conflicts with extended family
+• conflicts with extended family

-• Death and/or grief
+• death and/or grief

-• Physical illness of self or child
+• physical illness of self or child

-• Family estrangement
+• family estrangement

-• Arguments
+• arguments

-• Missed commitments
+• missed commitments

-• Insecure feelings or feelings of shame and lack of confidence
+• insecure feelings or feelings of shame and lack of confidence

-• Triggers or reminders of traumatic events
+• triggers or reminders of traumatic events

-• Lack of trust
+• lack of trust

-• Difficulty controlling emotions
+• difficulty controlling emotions

-Understanding the negative effects of racism on families is part of what we can and should do in partnership with all families to build strong programs.
+Understanding the negative effects of racism on families is part of what we can and should do in responsive with all families to build strong programs.
 Understanding the presence of stressors and protective factors may help us to help our families deal more effectively with overall stress as well as traumatic events.
 This is true for working with families as well as working for the health of the whole community.

 Attributions